SalinatedCoffee/my-leetcode-solutions/Problems/0268. (E) Missing Number/Python3/README.md

 #### Conclusion
 The time complexity of this solution is $O(n)$, where $n$ is the length of `nums`.
 The space complexity is $O(1)$.
+For languages that have fixed-sized integers(which is... pretty much all languages other than Python) `sum(nums)` may cause integer overflow.
+To avoid this, we can compute the XOR sum of `nums` instead, and XOR that value to the XOR sum up to `n`.